Azure/ResourceModules/arm/Microsoft.Authorization/policyExemptions/resourceGroup/readme.md

-# Policy Exemptions on Subscription level `[Microsoft.Authorization/policyExemptions/subscriptions]`
+# Policy Exemptions on Resource Group level `[Microsoft.Authorization/policyExemptions/resourceGroup]`

-With this module you can create policy exemptions on a subscription level.
+With this module you can create policy exemptions on a resource group level.

 ## Resource Types